IgorTodorovskiIBM/blog/_posts/2026-04-06-z-vector-search.md

 ## Conclusion

-What started as "let's make llama.cpp faster on z/OS" turned into a full RAG-powered operational assistant.
+What started as "can we get embeddings working on z/OS?" turned into a full RAG-powered operational assistant.
 Each step revealed the next problem worth solving.
-SIMD vectorization made the inference engine fast enough to be useful.
 Embeddings gave us semantic understanding.
 A vector store made it persistent.
-Hybrid search made it practical for operators who think in message IDs, not natural language.
-And z-console tied it all together into something that makes the mainframe console genuinely more manageable.
+Hybrid search made it practical for operators who think in message IDs, not natural language. z-console tied it all together.
+And along the way, a round of SIMD vectorization made the whole thing fast enough to actually use.

 The mainframe has always been about running critical workloads reliably.
 Now it can understand them too.